 #8: Long Hair Messy Bun for the Wedding Day

 Choose an elegant messy bun for your wedding day, which will be timeless when you look back on your big day’s photos.
 It looks so soft and chic, with ribbons of hair falling around the face.
 The bun is placed symmetrically, which works perfectly with most dresses.

 #9: Brown Blonde Balayage for Long Thin Hair

 Be amazed by how much dimension and structure a beautiful bronde balayage can add to your hair!
 This is one of the simplest ways to make your long luscious brown hair look picture perfect all the time.

-Long and layered hair is another classic cut for women who like to keep their long tresses.
+Long and layered hair is another classic cut for women who like to keep their tresses long.
 This long layered hair is a great way to create instant movement and remove weight if the hair is too thick.
 Complete the look with loose waves and a few spritzes of texture tonic from Aveda.

-Try a dark magenta color melt on long curly hair for full-blown vibrancy without the crazy maintenance.
-Achieving a magenta hair color requires a lightening process, however allowing your roots to take a darker base, and melting the contrast of these colors allows low-maintenance roots, and all the vibrancy you need.
+Try a dark magenta color melt for full-blown vibrancy without the crazy maintenance.
+Achieving a magenta hair color requires a lightening process, allowing your roots to take a darker base, and melting the contrast of these colors allows low-maintenance roots, and all the vibrancy you need.

 For extra body, leave in the curls until the whole head is curled, then finger through and shake them out!
 Leave a little of the ends out when curling to make your hair look more undone and a little longer.
 Finish with a texturizing spray!